 Phone: (434) 982-5585

-Meredith Strohm Gunter serves currently as Interim Director of the Cooper Center, having come from the Center’s Demographics Research Group working in outreach and communications.
-Prior experience includes policy development in state government, with a particular interest in international relations, and senior leadership in several institutions of higher education.
+Meredith’s current role as Director of Strategy and Public Engagement builds on her prior work as Interim Director of the Cooper Center and as outreach director for the Center’s Demographics Research Group.
+Prior experience includes policy and special initiative development in state government, with a particular interest in international relations, and senior leadership in several institutions of higher education.
+Meredith’s research, teaching, and educational achievements focus on human intellectual and ethical development, gerontology, and racial/gender equity.
+Meredith is a devoted locavore and dog lover.

 Research & Policy Analyst